muhammad-md/simplestatistics/README.md

 `Python` version `3.10+`

 ## Component
-* Bar and pie chart
+* Bar and pie chart for data visualization
 * One way and two way Analysis of Variance
 * Simple linear regression and Multiple linear regression